botchainnetwork/cubetod/README.md

 ```

 ### 3. Configurasi
-Fill the data.txt file with the init_data.
-You will need to figure out how to retrieve the init_data for your accounts.
+Fill the data.txt file with query_id.
+You will need to figure out how to retrieve the query_id for your accounts.

 ### 4. Running the Bot
 To run the bot, use the following command: